many cases original survey marking is limited to the noting

 is no single integrated system using the same method and

-materials for survey, mined area marking, clearance and
+materials for survey, mined area marking, marking during search and clearance and

 marking systems can fail due to failure of their materials,